What is Cost-Benefit Analysis in Project Management?

-It is a tool used when evaluating the costs vs. benefits in an important business proposal.
-A formal CBA lists all of the project expenses and tangible benefits then calculates the return on investment (ROI), internal rate of return (IRR), net present value (NPV), and payback period.
-Then, the difference between the costs and the benefits from taking action are calculated.
-A general rule of thumb is the costs should be less than 50% of the benefits and the payback period shouldn't exceed past a year.
-Some people also refer to cost benefit analysis as benefit cost analysis (BCA).
+A cost-benefit analysis (CBA) is a tool to evaluate the costs vs. benefits in an important business proposal.
+A formal CBA lists all project expenses and tangible benefits, then calculates the return on investment (ROI), internal rate of return (IRR), net present value (NPV), and payback period.
+Then, the difference between the costs and the benefits from taking action is calculated.
+A general rule of thumb is the costs should be less than 50% of the benefits, and the payback period shouldn't exceed a year.
+Some people also refer to cost-benefit analysis as benefit-cost analysis (BCA).

 - Peter Taylor on Overcoming 7 Top Project Management Challenges (Book Review)